[Started 29th December 2011]

 is a little thick for my machine though the tension stated

-is appropriate.
-The pattern is a free download from Rowan's
+Storey pattern (who else?) was a free download from Rowan's

 George requests more bedsocks